 The West Yorkshire and Harrogate Integrated Care System (aka Health and Care Partnership) has trumpeted this as a success story: evidence of how effectively District General Hospitals were emptied out at the end of March so they could admit and care for all Covid-19 patients who needed hospitalisation.

-Then from 4 June 2020, the Harrogate Nightingale hospital was repurposed as a cancer diagnostic clinic providing CT scans, in an attempt to deal with the huge backlog of people with cancer symptoms that had built up without being referred for diagnosis when the Covid 19 pandemic hit.
+From 4 June 2020, the Harrogate Nightingale hospital was repurposed as a cancer diagnostic clinic providing CT scans, in an attempt to deal with the huge backlog of people with cancer symptoms that had built up without being referred for diagnosis when the Covid 19 pandemic hit.

 “to provide additional critical care beds in our region should our existing hospital critical care provision reach capacity in the event of a second wave of covid-19 over the coming weeks and months.”